Kurento/kurento/source/tutorials/js/tutorial-1-helloworld.rst

 * **kurento-client.js** : Implementation of the Kurento JavaScript Client.

-* **kurento-utils.js** : Kurento utily library aimed to to simplify the WebRTC management in the browser.
+* **kurento-utils.js** : Kurento utility library aimed to simplify the WebRTC management in the browser.

-The specific logic of the *Hello World* JavaScript demo is coded in the following JavaScript page:
+The specific logic of the *Hello World* JavaScript demo is coded in the following JavaScript file:
 `index.js <https://github.com/Kurento/kurento-tutorial-js/blob/develop/kurento-hello-world/js/index.js>`_.
-In this file, there is an ``start`` function which is called when the green button labeled as *Start* in the GUI is clicked.
+In this file, there is a ``start`` function which is called when the green button labeled as *Start* in the GUI is clicked.

 .. sourcecode:: js

    function start() {
-      showSpinner(videoInput, videoOutput);
+      [...]
       webRtcPeer = kurentoUtils.WebRtcPeer.startSendRecv(videoInput, videoOutput, onOffer, onError);
    }

+The function
-As you can seen, the function *WebRtcPeer.startSendRecv* of *kurento-utils* is used to start a WebRTC communication, using the HTML video tag with id *videoInput* to show the video camera (local stream) and the video tag *videoOutput* to show the video processed by Kurento server (remote stream).
+*WebRtcPeer.startSendRecv* abstracts the WebRTC internal details (i.e. PeerConnection and getUserStream) and makes possible to start a full-duplex WebRTC communication, using the HTML video tag with id *videoInput* to show the video camera (local stream) and the video tag *videoOutput* to show the remote stream provided by the Kurento Media Server.
-Two callback functions are used here:
+Two callback functions are used for managing application logic:

-* ``onOffer`` : Callback executed if the SDP negotiation is carried out correctly.
+* ``onOffer`` : Callback executed if the local SDP offer is generated succesfully.

-* ``onError`` : Callback executed if something wrong happens.
+* ``onError`` : Callback executed if something wrong happens when obtaining the SDP offer.

-In ``onOffer`` we can found the most interesting code from a Kurento JavaScript Client point of view.
-First, we have create an instance of the *KurentoClient* class that will manage the connection with the Kurento Server.
-So, we need to provide the URI of its WebSocket endpoint:
+In the ``onOffer`` callback we create an instance of the *KurentoClient* class that will manage communications with the Kurento Media Server.
+So, we need to provide the URI of its WebSocket endpoint.
+In this example, we assume it's listening in port 8888 at the same host than the HTTP serving the application.

 .. sourcecode:: js